teknology-hub/tek-s3/README.md

 ### Linux

-There is `tek-s3-x86_64.AppImage` in [releases](https://github.com/teknology-hub/tek-s3/releases), which is built in a Fedora 43 container and signed by Nuclearist's [GPG key](https://teknology-hub.com/public-keys/nuclearist.asc).
-The .full.AppImage also includes libstdc++.so and libc.so, so it can run on systems that have too old versions of those, or don't use libstdc++.
+There is `tek-s3-x86_64.AppImage` in [releases](https://github.com/teknology-hub/tek-s3/releases), which is built in a Fedora 43 container.
 It can be run with `TEK_S3_USE_SYSTEM_LIBS=1` environment variable to prefer system libraries over bundled ones.

 Alternatively, you may install a package for your distro listed below, or [build from source](https://github.com/teknology-hub/tek-s3/blob/main/BUILD.md) if it's not there.